 - story by Dena Temple photos by Dena Temple and Ellis Anderson

 It was gut-wrenching.
 And I’m sure for most readers here on the Gulf Coast, it sounds painfully familiar and probably dredges up some terrifying memories.
 I am sorry about that.
 Everyone on the Gulf Coast has a story about how Katrina changed their lives.
-Many have horror stories about insurance companies and FEMA trailers, but the worst stories are those about our lost friends and loved ones.
+Many have horror stories about insurance companies and FEMA trailers, but the worst stories are those about lost friends and loved ones.
 While 285 people died during Superstorm Sandy, 238 fell to Nature’s wrath in Mississippi alone during Hurricane Katrina, which claimed a total of over 1,800 lives.

 Storms like Katrina and Sandy teach us one thing: People are more important than possessions.
 First safeguard yourself and your loved ones; then worry about objects that can’t be replaced; and secure last what can be easily replaced.
 The best protection against loss of life and property is planning, and there are many sources of excellent information about hurricane preparedness.
 I’ve included a number of links at the end of this article; the information is all valid and valuable.
 If you haven’t already done so, set aside an evening and gather the family around the dining table for some straight talk about storm preparations.
 Plan now for the next storm.